antron3000/MetaverseTutorials/README.md

 ```

-Each tutorial is self-contained, so you can do them separately.
+Each tutorial builds on the previous ones, so it is recommended to do them in order

-If you are new to Metaverse or blockchain technology you should begin with Tutorial 1

 To begin a tutorial navigate to the tutorials folder and follow instructions.